by Venus Zoleta, on category "Car Insurance"

 Planning to purchase a second-hand car through an auto loan?
 Compute first how much you’ll be paying for the interest and compare how much it will cost you versus paying the full amount in cash.

 During your research, don’t focus only on the prices.
 The cheapest used cars aren’t necessarily the best ones to purchase—they typically have higher mileage.
-The higher the mileage is, the older the car is.
-The older the car, the more parts you have to replace.
+The higher the mileage is, the older the vehicle is.
+The older it is, the more parts you have to replace.

 To verify a car’s mileage, pay attention to the pedals and steering wheel during your vehicle inspection.
 Their condition can speak volumes about the real age of the car.

-On top of the car’s purchase price, set aside an amount for the repair and replacement costs that will prep the car for the road.
-TopGear columnist Andy Leuterio recommends allocating at least 20% of the used car’s price.
+On top of the car’s purchase price, set aside an amount for the repair and replacement costs that will prep it for the road.
+TopGear columnist Andy Leuterio recommends allocating at least 20% (1) of the used car’s price.

 For example, set a budget of PHP 100,000 for fixing a second-hand car worth half a million pesos.
 This way, you’ll spare yourself the stress of taking out cash from your wallet each time a component of your newly purchased vehicle breaks down.